isaacnmm/pestpolicy-hugo2XX/content/posts/best-laptop-tablet-combo/index.md

 ### 3. Convertible
 A convertible (also known as convertible-hybrid) is some form of transformer as it can be folded back to transform from being a laptop into a handheld rectangular tablet.
 - Some feature a keyboard that can be easily flipped behind the screen.
 This design is best for you if you wish to have the keyboard with you at all times.
-Consider the intended use -�Whatever your intended use of the product, some of the basic desirable traits in the best laptop-tablet combos include more battery power, processing speed, and less weight.
+Consider the intended use -Whatever your intended use of the product, some of the basic desirable traits in the best laptop-tablet combos include more battery power, processing speed, and less weight.
 It goes without saying that the processor speed and the size of the RAM are important points that must appeal to the intended use of the product.
 - Apart from issues to do with the specific specs of the options on your shortlist, you also have to consider the aesthetic appeal.
 - The best-selling laptop-tablet combos are gifted with some of the sleekest and most vibrant designs and colors to choose from.